|

 out what court business precedes your elevation (by one or two).
 When

-gathering in the back of the hall or immediately outside.
-If you plan
+start gathering in the back of the hall or immediately outside.
+If you

-to wait in the vigil room, have your friend fetch you in time to be near
+plan to wait in the vigil room, have your friend fetch you in time to

-you, arrange with them to either move to the edges of the hall to stand,
+accompany you, arrange with them to either move to the edges of the

-or to kneel once they have gone as far as they will or can go.
+hall to stand, or to kneel once they have gone as far as they will or

 Cameras and videotaping should be unobtrusive.